All Episodes

 We have the power of my lifetime of public service.

-That's what'll that's what'll launch me.
+That's what'll launch me.

 So you've got two massive egos in check here.

-One of the things that McCain did was farm out all these local or state party operations to uh freelancers.
+One of the things that McCain did was farm out all these local or state party operations to freelancers.

 There is no national hub organizing all these states.

-Because there's no leadership or guidance, no memos, nobody's suggesting do this or that.
+Because there's no leadership or guidance and no memos.

 Quick phone call.